alexmilowski/data-science/activities/emr-cluster/README.md

 [MRJob](http://mrjob.readthedocs.org) is a very useful abstraction and has the ability to run jobs directly on EMR.
 While you can use MRJob to start a cluster, a more useful technique is to run your MRJob program on an already started cluster.

-Running on an existing cluster is easly done by two extra parameters:
+Running on an existing cluster is easily done by two extra parameters:

    1. Add the `-r emr` option to select the EMR runner.
    2. Add the `--emr-job-flow-id your-cluster-id` to specify your existing cluster.